How to Make an Origami Christmas Card

 Continue Folding the Trunk

 Rotate the paper and flip it over to the other side.
 Push in the right and left corners to the middle.
-This is an origami square base.
+This form is an origami square base.

 Fold the right and left corners to the middle.
 Fold the bottom corner up to the middle and unfold.
 Repeat on the back.